National Portrait Gallery (United States): The Stuarts controversy

 A major controversy occurred in 1979 over the National Portrait Gallery's attempt to buy two Gilbert Stuart paintings.
-The famous, unfinished portraits of George and Martha Washington were owned by the Boston Athenaeum, which loaned them to the Museum of Fine Arts, Boston in 1876.
+The famous, unfinished portraits of George and Martha Washington were owned by the Boston Athenaeum, which loaned them to the Museum of Fine Arts in Boston in 1876.
 But the Athenaeum, a private collection, was suffering from financial difficulties by the late 1970s.
 It twice offered to sell the two portraits to the Museum of Fine Arts over the previous two years, but the museum declined to purchase them.
 The Athenaeum began searching for another buyer, and in early 1979 the Athenaeum tentatively reached an agreement to sell the works to the NPG for $5 million.
 When the Athenaeum made these discussions public in April 1979, there was strong public opposition to the sale in Boston.

 NPG director Marvin Sadik declined to cancel the sale, arguing that the portraits were of national historic value and belonged in the Smithsonian.
 A campaign by prominent Bostonians tried to raise $5 million to keep the portraits in Massachusetts.
-Boston Mayor Kevin H. White sued to keep the portraits in Boston, naming Massachusetts Attorney General Francis X. Bellotti (which office the Commonwealth's constitution designates "custodian of public property") in the suit.
+Boston Mayor Kevin H. White sued to keep the portraits in Boston, naming Massachusetts Attorney General Francis X. Bellotti, whose office the Commonwealth's constitution designates "custodian of public property" in the suit.
 "Everybody knows Washington has no culture—they have to buy it," White said.

 On April 12, the Athenaeum and NPG agreed to delay the sale until December 31, 1979, to give the Boston fund-raising effort a chance.
 Although not completely successful, the lawsuit had one effect: Attorney General Bellotti announced in mid-summer that the Stuart portraits could not be sold without his permission.
 By November 1979, the fund-raising campaign had netted only $885,631, with a pledge from the Museum of Fine Arts to match the amount if necessary.
 This left the campaign $4 million short of the purchase price.
 The Athenaeum refused to lower the price, describing the $5 million listing as a significant discount from the portraits' real value.

 With public and political pressure on the Smithsonian to resolve the issue, the Museum of Fine Arts and NPG agreed on February 7, 1980, to jointly purchase the portraits.
 Under the agreement, the paintings would spend three years at the National Portrait Gallery (beginning in July 1980), and then three years in Boston at the Museum of Fine Arts.
 Attorney General Bellotti approved the plan in March.
 Per the agreement, the portraits went on display in Washington on July 1, 1980.

 NPG director Marvin Sadik, who had expressed his dissatisfaction over the Stuart painting controversy, took a six-month-long sabbatical in January 1981.
 He announced his retirement from the museum in July.